fourks/zxnext_pawn_demo/README.md

 # The Pawn Demo

 This is a demo of the text adventure game The Pawn for Sinclair ZX Spectrum Next.
-The Pawn was first released by Magnetic Scrolls in 1985 for Sinclair QL and the Atari ST and Commodore Amiga versions released in 1986 were groundbreaking in providing premium graphics in combination with an advanced parser.
+The Pawn was first released by Magnetic Scrolls for Sinclair QL in 1985.
+The Atari ST and Commodore Amiga versions released in 1986 were groundbreaking in providing premium graphics in combination with an advanced parser.
+A text-only version of the game was released for Spectrum 128 and later Spectrum +3.
 In this demo, you can walk around in the world of Kerovnia and enjoy its beautiful graphics on your Spectrum Next.
-If you need help finding your way in Kerovnia, an almost accurate map can be downloaded from
-[Magnetic Scrolls Memorial](http://msmemorial.if-legends.org/games.htm/pawn.php).
+If you need help finding your way in Kerovnia, an almost accurate map can be downloaded from [Magnetic Scrolls Memorial](http://msmemorial.if-legends.org/games.htm/pawn.php).

 The purpose of the demo is to explore and demonstrate how a text adventure game